rawern/DirectLook/README.md

 ## Developed by

-- Philipp Borsutzki
+- Borsutzki, Philipp
-- Bernd Klemm
+- Klemm, Bernd
-- Alexander Nawroth
+- Nawroth, Alexander
-- Sebastian Paul
+- Paul, Sebastian
-- Kai-Alexander Schubert
+- Schubert, Kai-Alexander
-- Ralf Werner
+- Werner, Ralf

 DirectLook was developed at the University of Applied Science Darmstadt, Germany (Hochschule Darmstadt).
 We are all Computer Science students and we developed this over a time of two semesters.